sararsaurus/backend-happy-trails-api/README.md

 Welcome to the backend for SomeTrails!

 SomeTrails is a one-stop prep shop for wilderness patrol volunteers.
-The backend's schema features a join table for scheduled patrols, and it primarily serves to amalgamate various streams of information that translate on the frontend into a user-friendly compilation.
+The backend's schema features a join table for scheduled patrols, and it primarily serves to amalgamate various streams of information that translate into a user-friendly compilation on the frontend.
 Its authentication restricts what different visitors to the site can see and do.

 The backend is designed to accomodate my growth as a developer: it includes some hardcoded data but is structured so that it can easily be replaced by more sophisticated sources as I learn.
 For example, I initally hardcoded the weather and daylight information, and I've since replaced that data and amended those controllers to call back to separate external APIs.